-Educator Professional Development Program: Full-time employees of Christian schools who have been approved for a graduate education program (MEd in Teaching and Learning or MS in Educational Leadership) are eligible to receive a 50 percent discount on tuition for graduate online courses that fulfill degree requirements.
+Educator Professional Development Program: Full-time employees of Christian schools who have been approved for a education programs (K-12 Teaching and Learning Certificates, MEd in Teaching and Learning, MS in Educational Leadership or Master of Music Education) are eligible to receive a 50 percent discount on tuition for graduate online courses that fulfill degree requirements.
 Discount does not apply to required deficiencies.